ankittripathe/TrendWear/README.md

-# ✨ TrendWear – E-commerce Clothing Brand ✨
+# ✨ TrendWear – Ecommerce Clothing Brand ✨

 Thrilled to showcase **TrendWear**, an intuitive and stylish React-powered e-commerce clothing website designed for a seamless shopping experience! 🛍️